 - Europe 34.1% of the population are millennials

 - North America 33% of the population are millennials

 - Oceania 33.6% of the population are millennials

 What can we gather from these statistics?

-It is evident that millennials are one of the largest generations in the world.
+Millennials are one of the largest generations in the world.
 In more developed regions, we can see that the percentage of baby boomers may be slightly higher, all due to aging populations in those areas.
-Whereas, in developing regions, the Gen Zs are not far behind and will soon overtake all previous generations.
+In developing regions, the Gen Zs are not far behind and will soon overtake all previous generations.

-Often labeled as materialistic and spoiled, but the truth is they’re more than what society perceives them to be.
-Millennials’ generational attitudes differ greatly from generations of yore, especially the baby boomers.
+Often labelled as materialistic and spoiled, but the truth is they’re more than what society perceives them to be.
+Millennials’ generational attitudes differ significantly from generations of yore, especially the baby boomers.

 There are many things that we don’t know about this generation, but one thing we know for sure is that they are anxious.

 Millennials are constantly worrying about their financial future asking questions like:

 - Will I be able to buy a house in the future?